2011 Afghanistan Ashura bombings: Kabul

 A suicide bomber attacked the Abul Fazl Mosque in the Murad Khane neighborhood of Kabul on 6 December 2011, which claimed more than 50 lives.
 Reports suggested that the suicide bomber was carrying a backpack and may have been full of explosives.
 The blast took place at around 12 noon (07 30 GMT) at the gate of the Abu Fazl shrine, which is a place mostly visited by Shias.
 Hundreds of Afghans had gathered to commemorate Ashura, the day on which Husayn ibn Ali the grandson of Muhammad along with 72 followers were murdered in Kerbala, Iraq.
 According to the statement released by Interior Ministry, a man wearing suicide vest blew himself up inside the shrine where Shi'ite mourners were observing the martyrdom of Hussayn.

 Mazar-i-Sharif

 The second bomb took place near the Blue Mosque in the northern city of Mazar-e-Sharif, where four people were killed.
 The bomb was reportedly hidden on a bicycle, and went off shortly after the Kabul blast.

 Victims

-More than 70 people were killed following the explosion at the Abu Fazl Mosque in Kabul, while 4 people were killed in Mazar-i-Sharif, taking the total death toll to at least 74.
+More than 70 people were killed following the explosion at the Abul Fazl Mosque in Kabul, while four people were killed in Mazar-i-Sharif, taking the total death toll to at least 74.
 The U.S. Embassy in Kabul confirmed that one of the dead was a United States citizen.
-A number of local and international photojournalists were present when the Kabul bomb went off.
-Images began appearing in which children were seen screaming or lay dead.
+A number of local and international photojournalists were present when the Kabul bomb exploded.
+Images appeared in which children were seen screaming or were dead.